preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 + HTML - you can choose to display the edit options; Rich Text, Limited Rich Tect or Custom Rich Text.
 + Image - you can set default scaling, decide which crop ratios that should be available and decide to force default scaling.
-+ Sharepoint Term Set - you can choose to allow multi value.
++ SharePoint Term Set - you can choose to allow multi value.

 Setup
 -------